 I fell in love with running in my 20s and, in 1998, completed my first marathon.
 After running numerous marathons (including Boston twice, with a PR of 3:28), I turned my attention to triathlons.
 Competing in my first half Ironman in 2009, I discovered my true strength lies in endurance sports.
 Since then, my focus has been half and full Ironmans.
 To date, I’ve earned two World Championship Qualifications at Kona in IM Coeur d’ Alene, 2014, and IMNC, 2016.

 Giving back to the community is important to me.
 I’ve served on the Board of Directors of Girls on the Run (GOTR), the GOTR Development Committee, and North Carolina Children’s Hospital Board of Visitors.
-Prior to my board position on GOTR, I coached girls ages 8–12, using running and physical activity to unleash their confidence, while establishing a lifetime appreciation of wellness and positive lifestyle choices.
+Prior to my board position on GOTR, I coached girls ages 8–12, using running and physical activity to unleash their confidence, while establishing a lifetime appreciation of wellness, physical movement, and positive lifestyle choices.

 My most important role in life is being a wife and mom to my two children.
 Jim, my husband, is an entrepreneur in Chapel Hill, North Carolina, and he runs marathons, 50-, and 100-mile ultra races.
 I’ve enjoyed helping him navigate his fuel plan for a 28-hour race.
 My son, Kenan, 19, is currently a freshman at Georgetown University and is enjoying college life on the hilltop!
 I’ve managed to find some great lap pools and running routes on my frequent visits to DC.
 My daughter, Karsen, 15, runs track, competes in triathlon, and a field hockey player.
 Previously, she participated in Girls on the Run.